 Partner model regulatory compliance

-The certifications for Generative AI on Vertex AI continue to apply when partner models are used as a managed API using Vertex AI.
-If you need details about the models themselves, additional information can be found in the respective Model Card, or you can contact the respective model publisher.
+The certifications for Generative AI on Vertex AI continue to apply when you use partner models as a managed API using Vertex AI.
+If you need details about the models themselves, you can find more information in the respective Model Card, or you can contact the model publisher.

-Customer prompts and model responses are not shared with third-parties when using the Vertex AI API, including partner models.
-Google only processes Customer Data as instructed by the Customer, which is further described in our Cloud Data Processing Addendum.
+When you use the Vertex AI API, including partner models, your prompts and the model responses are not shared with third-parties.
+Google Cloud processes Customer Data only as instructed by the Customer.
+For more information, see our Cloud Data Processing Addendum.